Map of the whole of Shiga Prefecture

 Enryakuji Temple is the head temple of the Tendai sect with vast temple grounds on Mt.
 Hiei.
 It was designated as a World Heritage Site in 1994.
 This temple dates back to the late Nara period when 19-year-old Saicho climbed Mt.
 Hiei and built a hermitage there.
 For about 1,200 years after Saicho went to China to study and founded the Tendai sect, Enryakuji Temple has sat at the pinnacle of the religious world in Japan, along with Koyasan Kongobuji Temple, which was founded by Kobo-daishi.
 This mountain of Hiei produced many distinguished priests who later supported Japanese Buddhism.
 In the late Heian period, which was its prime time, the temple is said to have had three areas including 16 valleys (administrative divisions) and 3,000 monastic dormitories.
 At this time, however, the followers split due to the intensified conflicts of interest.
 The followers of Enryakuji Temple are called Sanmon while those of Miidera (Onjoji) Temple are called Jimon.
 Address4220 Sakamoto Honmachi, Otsu City, Shiga Prefecture Opening Hours8:30-16:30, until 16:00 for the West Tower and Yokogawa.
 Subject to change depending on the season.
 Regular Closing Daywithout a holiday Website

-• Saikyoji Temple no name
+• Saikyoji Temple Recommended spots

 スポット画像未設定